 - Lymph node-positive means the lymph nodes contain cancer.

-In general, breast cancers with negative lymph nodes have a better prognosis than those with positive lymph nodes.
+In general, lymph node-negative breast cancers have a better prognosis than lymph node-positive breast cancers.

 Learn more about lymph node status and prognosis.